The four leading ladies of 'Veere Di Wedding' at the film's trailer launch event on Wednesday. Photo by Yogen Shah Photograph:( WION Web Team )

 Sonam Kapoor says she hopes her upcoming film Veere di Wedding will bring about a change in the way women characters are treated in Indian movies.

-The 32-year-old actor launched the trailer of the film on Wednesday along with her co-stars Kareena Kapoor Khan, Swara Bhasker and Shikha Talsania.
+The 32-year-old actor launched the trailer of the film today along with her co-stars Kareena Kapoor Khan, Swara Bhasker and Shikha Talsania.

 "I don't think a film like this has been made before.
 It is entertaining and has everything from romance to drama.
 And why can't a female headline a commercial film that is about girls which has a story?
 Things might change if this film works, I hope it brings about a change in the roles that are written for us," Sonam said.